EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 protected = { 10 : [8, h'0001020304050607'] }
 ~~~~~~~~~~~~~~~~~~~~~~~

-When the certificates are identified with the x5chain header, the COSE_Sign1 protected header will be 3 bytes + the size of the certificate chain.
+When the certificates are identified with the x5chain header, the message sizes depends on the size of the certifice chains.
+The COSE_Sign1 protected header will be 3 bytes + the size of the certificate chain.

 ## Message Sizes PSK